Home | Start The Analyst | FAQ | Search | Health Discussion Forum

 • enlarged and weak heart

-• dyspnoea (breathlessness) on exertion
+• dyspnea (breathlessness) on exertion

 • mental illness